Project

 #9

-Updated by Jaroslav Kysela almost 6 years ago
+Updated by Jaroslav Kysela about 6 years ago

 It appears like that the UDP stack or the ethernet card or a network equipment on the path is dropping some UDP packets.
 You need to check the whole ethernet setup and try to determine the packet loss.
 TVH uses UDP data transfers for HDHomeRun.